hudson-and-thames/arbitragelab/docs/source/cointegration_approach/mean_reversion.rst

    The following documentation closely follows a book by Ernest P. Chan:
    `Algorithmic Trading: Winning Strategies and Their Rationale <https://www.wiley.com/en-us/Algorithmic+Trading%3A+Winning+Strategies+and+Their+Rationale-p-9781118460146>`__.

-   And the paper by Faik Bilgili:
+   As well as the paper by Faik Bilgili:
    `Stationarity and cointegration tests: Comparison of Engle-Granger and Johansen methodologies <https://mpra.ub.uni-muenchen.de/75967/1/MPRA_paper_75967.pdf>`__.

 ==============